How To Make Rosemary Candle at Home: Easy DIY Candle Guide

 Directions:

-7. In case of using dried rosemary, sprinkle a little of it in the mixture.
+6. Should it be made with dried rosemary, sprinkle a little of it in the mixture.

 Safety Precautions